DarkMatter Group: New United States law

-In January 2020 during the FBI investigations into DarkMatter employees' conduct, the United States Congress passed a law proposed in 2019 by congressperson Max Rose of New York.
-The law requires the United States intelligence agencies to annually assess the risk to the United States national security posed by former intelligence officials and employees that are working for foreign based firms, governments, and entities.
-This law was driven in part by the United Arab Emirates cyber espionage operations against United States citizens, firms, entities, and government.
+In January 2020, during the FBI investigations into DarkMatter employees' criminal conduct, the United States Congress passed a law proposed in 2019 by congressperson Max Rose of New York.
+The law requires the United States intelligence agencies to annually assess the risk to the United States national security posed by American nationals working for or affiliated with foreign-based firms, governments, and entities.
+The law was partially motivated by the UAE's cyber espionage operations against United States governments, firms, private citizens, and other entities.